 |Example: What 100/300/50 means|

-Remember, if you buy only liability insurance none of those amounts pay for your own medical bills or car damage.
+Remember, if you buy only liability insurance none of those amounts pay for your own medical bills or your own car damage.

-What happens if you don't have enough liability car insurance
+What if I don't have enough liability auto insurance?

 You can be sued for medical bills and property damage that are more than what your insurance covers.
-If you have assets that you could lose in a lawsuit, like savings, it's smart to buy more than the minimum car insurance required by your state.
 Here's an example of what could happen if you don't have enough insurance.

 |Consequences of having a low amount of liability car insurance|